Achilles Tendonitis

 Treatment and Prevention

-Athletes, particularly runners, should incorporate a thorough stretching program to properly warm-up the muscles.
+Athletes and particularly runners, should incorporate a thorough stretching program to properly warm-up the muscles.
 They should decrease the distance of their walk or run, apply ice after the activity and avoid any uphill climbs.
 Athletes should use an orthotic device like The Ultimate Heel and Arch Support for extra support.

-The Ultimate elevates the heel to reduce stress and pressure on the achilles tendon.
+The Ultimate Heel and Arch Support elevates the heel to reduce stress and pressure on the achilles tendon.
 The device is made with light-weight, shock absorbing materials.
-The Ultimate Heel and arch Support can be used to control over-pronation, support the longitudinal arch, and reduce stress on the knees. ankles and achilles tendons.
+The Ultimate Heel and arch Support can be used to control over-pronation and support the longitudinal arch.
+This will reduce stress on the knees. ankles and achilles tendons.

 If the problem persists, consult your foot doctor.